workingDog/scalastix/README.md

 [1] "Structured Threat Information Expression (STIX™) is a language and serialization format used to exchange cyber threat intelligence (CTI).
 STIX enables organizations to share CTI with one another in a consistent and machine readable manner, allowing security communities to better understand what computer-based attacks they are most likely to see and to anticipate and/or respond to those attacks faster and more effectively.
 STIX is designed to improve many different capabilities, such as collaborative threat analysis, automated threat exchange, automated detection and response, and more."

-This library **ScalaStix** is a [Scala](https://www.scala-lang.org/) library of classes and methods for interfacing to STIX Domain Objects (SDO) and associated data types.
+This library **ScalaStix** is a [Scala](https://www.scala-lang.org/) library of classes and methods for STIX Domain Objects (SDO) and associated data types.
 It is an API for serializing and de-serializing STIX 2.1 JSON content.
 It includes all SDO, SRO, OpenVocab, Markings and supporting data types.